 Description:This coin was minted in the 5th century BC in the ancient Greek city of Camarina, located on the southern coast of Sicily.
 Camarina was founded by the great city of Syracuse in 599 BC, but was destroyed by the mother city in 484 BC.
 The city was re-colonized from nearby Gela under the Olympic charioteer champion, Psaumis of Camarina and grew rapidly until it was sacked by Carthage in 405 BC.
 Camarina endured until 258 BC, when the city fell to the Romans during the first Punic War.

-Athena was associated with birds and often appears attended by her wise owl, which is shown on this coin holding a lizard.
-An armed warrior Goddess, Athena appears in Greek mythology as a helper of many heroes, including Odysseus, Jason, and Heracles.
+Athena was associated with birds and often appears attended by her wise owl, which is shown on this coin with its wings spread while holding a lizard.
+An armed warrior Goddess, Athena appears in Greek mythology as a helper of many heroes, including Odysseus, Jason and Hercules.
 In Classical Greek myths she never consorts with a lover, earning the title Athena Parthenos "Athena the Virgin", hence the name of her most famous temple, the Parthenon, on the Acropolis in Athens.